UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Experiments

 \section{Experiments}

-To rigorously evaluate the effectiveness of our proposed method, we conduct extensive experiments following the standard evaluation protocols established in SALAD~\cite{salad} for single-frame matching and follow SeqMatchNet~\cite{seqmatchnet} for sequence retrieval.
+To rigorously evaluate the effectiveness of our proposed method, we conduct extensive experiments following the standard evaluation protocols established in SALAD~\cite{salad} for single-frame retrieval and follow SeqMatchNet~\cite{seqmatchnet} for sequence retrieval.